null-circle/Portfolio/README.md

 In the old days, prospectors would take gravel from a riverbed into a wide pan and wash and sift it carefully, removing the soil and rocks, until all that remained was the tiny fragments of gold that they sought.

-Data in and of itself has little value - it's basically gravel.
-But by cleaning and transforming that data, the gold hidden within it can be found.
-That is what orginally led me into data analysis and that is what keeps me working in the field.
+Data analysis is just like that: by cleaning and transforming data the gold hidden within it can be found.
+And although doing this can be challenging, it is also really fun :).

 ## Case Studies

-I've included some examples of my work in SQL, R and Python.
-These are mostly small targeted business tasks of the kind commonly used in interviews.
-I've tried to include explanations of my thought processes and considerations in each one.
+I've included some examples of my work in Python, SQL, and R.

--
+- __Olympic Games__: This is a study of the mean ages of male and female Olympic athletes over all Summer Olympic Games from 1896 to 2020.
+    1. This is a Python Jupyter notebook containing the principle analysis.
+    2. This is a replication of the same analysis using SQL.

 ## Contact Details